alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-12-23-punishment-in-the-grave.md

 ---
+hijri: Jumada Al-Awwal 8, 1442 AH
+lang: en
 layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Punishment in the Grave"
-hijri: "Jumada Al-Awwal 8, 1442 AH"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no.1979"
-lang: en
-category: [fatwas]
-note: true
+mass_edited: true
-locale: en
-summary: "The evidence on the rulings of Shari'ah are established through the Qur'an as well as the authentically established Sunnah reported from the Messenger of Allah - peace be upon him, whether in the form of verbal expression, actions or approval, as Allah orders us in general to apply the texts of the Qur'an and the Sunnah that reached us."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no.1979
+summary: The evidence on the rulings of Shari'ah are established through the Qur'an as well as the authentically established Sunnah reported from the Messenger of Allah
+  - peace be upon him, whether in the form of verbal expression, actions or approval, as Allah orders us in general to apply the texts of the Qur'an and the Sunnah that reached us.
+title: Punishment in the Grave
 ---

 ### Question: